mahnaz007/ImagePreprocessing/docs/usage.md

 ```
 ### Step 2: BIDS Validation
 Once the data is converted to BIDS format, the pipeline performs validation using the `bids-validator` tool.
 This tool checks that the dataset complies with the BIDS standard, ensuring that the format and required metadata are correct.
+Errors need to be addressed, while warnings should be noted; typical errors include BOLD_NOT_4D and NIFTI pixel dimension issues, and common warnings relate to inconsistent subjects, parameters, and missing sessions, with a .bidsignore file created to ignore certain files from BIDS validation.

 **Process**: `ValidateBIDS`